-Avoids transparency to throw you off-guard (e.g., inviting an employee to an event that’s only for board members or has a specific dress code, but doesn’t disclose that)
+- Avoiding transparency to throw workers off-guard (e.g., inviting an employee to an event with a specific dress code without disclosing that information)

-Never records meeting minutes or notes so they can flip-flop later (e.g., changing what was said at meetings to place blame on others when goals aren’t met)
+- Never recording meeting minutes so they can flip-flop later (e.g., changing what they said at meetings to place blame on others when the team fails to meet goals)

-Disregards policies unless it helps the business (e.g., not following up on a employee complaint that can hurt the company’s reputation)
+- Disregarding policies unless it helps the business (e.g., not following up on an employee complaint that might hurt the company’s reputation)

-Does not provide full details (e.g., not disclosing all the information a worker may need to complete a project)
+- Not providing full details (e.g., not disclosing all the information a worker might need to complete a project)

-Frequently changes goal posts or job descriptions without reason (to place blame on employees who “underachieve”)
+- Frequently changing goal posts or job descriptions without reason (to place blame on employees who “underachieve”)

 Gaslighting signs from subordinates

-Causing problems between colleagues (e.g., twisting words one co-worker said about another person)
+- Causing problems between colleagues (e.g., twisting one co-worker’s words said about another person)

-Destroying a co-worker’s confidence (e.g., questioning their methods even if they are correct, or undermining their complaints even though they’re legitimate)
+- Destroying a co-worker’s confidence (e.g., questioning their methods or undermining their complaints even when legitimate)

-Gaslighting at work can happen in three scenarios:
+Gaslighting at work often occurs in three scenarios:

-In other cases, a manager may try to humiliate an employee even if they’ve done their jobs.
+In other cases, a manager may try to humiliate an employee even after meeting performance expectations.
 Ivana Taylor, publisher of DIYMarketers, found herself at the mercy of a toxic boss at a major company.